 2. But there are more than five Finalists.
 What gives?!

 A very large number of acts and clubs were nominated.
 Which meant a lot of acts and clubs got the same number of nominations.
 So the “Top Five” sometimes includes six, seven or even more names.

 3. I still don’t get it.
 Can you dumb that down for me?

 Two or more acts came “joint fifth” in the nominations process.
 It’s just simple maths, dumbass.
 Pffft.

 4. Yeh, but comedian X, who is my favourite act, is not on the shortlist.
 How is that fair?

 We don’t choose the acts who end up on the shortlists.
 We just tally up the votes.
-So take it up with the comedy promoters who nominated.
+So take it up with the comedy promoters and comedians who nominated.
 (And with those that didn’t.)